 Oversized loads can only travel on particular routes.
 The size of your load will determine where you can take it.
 As the truck driver responsible for this load, you'll need to map out your route carefully to make sure you're staying on highways that can handle the size of your trailer.
 Your route must include accessible gas stations and rest stops.

-Driving an oversized load is more challenging than standard truck driving because of the added size and weight that you're hauling behind you.
+Oversized load trucking jobs are more challenging than standard truck driving because of the added size and weight that you're hauling.
 Drivers pulling flatbed trailers must be skilled in cargo securement.
 However, there are some distinctive perks to this job.
-You'll generally make more for an oversized load, so the added challenge is appropriately compensated.
+Oversized load pay is generally higher, so the added challenge is appropriately compensated.
 You can also typically get an escort for these loads, which may ease some of the strain and even make for a more interesting trip.
 Pole cars and police cars can be hired to travel with you for certain loads, and are often a requirement in particular areas.

 Keep these important points in mind as you're planning a trip with an oversized load to make sure you're properly prepared.
-With the right planning, you can enjoy many lucrative travels with this type of cargo.
+With the right planning, oversized load drivers can enjoy a successful and rewarding career carrying this type of cargo.

 Truck Driving Jobs | CDLjobs.com